 It's a platitude.

-The crowd, apparently ready to look ahead to the general election, roared its approval at McCain's attack, which it'll be characterized, attack on Obama.
+The crowd, apparently ready to look ahead to the general election, roared its approval at McCain's attack, which it'll be characterized, attack, on Obama.

 And then he said something curious at the end.

-My friends, I promise you.
+My friends, I promise you, I'm fired up.

-Because you might recall that yesterday I said, listen to Obama.
+Now, he's either stealing that from Obama or me, because you might recall that yesterday I said, listen to Obama.

-Tells his crowds, it's time to get fired up.
+He tells his crowds, it's time to get fired up.

 McCain told his crowds, calm down.